 HIPAA Data Lifetime Encryption

-To meet HIPAA regulations, all computer hard drives must be NIST-certified and use AES hardware encryption with two-key access to read/write data on the hard drive.
+HIPAA data during its lifespan should be encrypted.
+All computer hard drives should be NIST-certified and use AES hardware encryption with two-key access to read/write data on the hard drive.
 Even if data is breached, it is unusable, thus bypassing the need for a costly breach notification to be sent.

 High-Security Paper Shredding